DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

     ghcr.io/open-webui/open-webui:main
 ```

-I have a directory on my local machine, `/mnt/SnapIgnore/AI/ollama/conversations` where I store the conversation data, but this can be any folder on your local machine that you prefer.
+I have a directory on my local machine, `/mnt/SnapIgnore/AI/ollama/conversations` where I store the conversation data, but this can be any directory on your local machine that you prefer.

 You also need to set up a *"Function"* in open-webui to intercept your prompts and augment them with data from your knowledge base.
 In your browser, navigate to `http://localhost:4080`, then to `Settings > Admin Panel > Functions` and create a new function.
 Don't forget to enable the function by clicking on the 3 dots next to the function name, and enabling *Global* to enable the function for all your model conversations.
 Alternatively, you can enable the function separately for each model by going into the model settings.